 By the end of her first semester, Rita bounced her first check.
 “It was awful.
 It was a $60 check to a grocery store that ended up costing me $150 with all the fees.
 My parents yelled at me and I had to get a job.”

 She was in for an even bigger shock the beginning of her sophomore year.
 “I didn’t apply for scholarships so I was on my own to pay for college,” she said.
 “I took out loans and had to drastically cut back on my spending.”
-She also “made the mistake” of applying for a credit card and used it to pay tuition because she forgot to apply for financial aid.
+She also “made the mistake” of applying for a credit card and used it for frivolous stuff.
 Now she’s also dealing with a huge credit card balance.

 Like many college freshmen, Rita was caught off guard when it came to managing her money.
 Don’t let it happen to you.

 Set up a budget before you go to college and stick to it!